Lalit1112/obsidian-ai-assistant/README.md

 ## Requirements

 -   To use this plugin, with OpenAI models, you need an official API key from [here](https://platform.openai.com/account/api-keys),
--   To use this plugin, with Anthropic Claude models, you need an official API key from [here](https://console.anthropic.com/settings/keys).
+-   To use this plugin, with Anthropic Claude models, you need an official API key from [here](https://console.anthropic.com/settings/keys),
+-   To use this plugin, with Google Gemini models, you need an official API key from [here](https://ai.google.dev/gemini-api/docs/api-key).